gotoConversion/goto_conversion/README.md

-# `goto_conversion`: Novel Conversion of Betting Odds to Probabilities
+# goto_conversion: Novel Conversion of Betting Odds to Probabilities

 The most common method used to convert betting odds to probabilities is to normalise the inverse odds (Multiplicative conversion).
 However, this method does not consider the favourite-longshot bias.